wazuh/wazuh-documentation/source/gcp/prerequisites/dependencies.rst

 Python
 ------

 The GCP module requires Python 3.
-It is compatible with Python 3.6 to Python 3.9.
-Future Python releases should maintain compatibility although it cannot be guaranteed.
+It is compatible with Python 3.7 and above.

 .. tabs::